 - Do we have any way to view our blind spot?

-- Is the radio (or music device) set to the right channel (playlist or tune) and optimum level?
+- Is the radio (or music device) set to the right channel (playlist or tune) and at optimum volume level?

 - Is our phone out of our reach?

-These are all very important adjustments to ensure that we are prepared and comfortable as we start rolling down the street.
+These are all critical adjustments to ensure we are prepared and comfortable as we start rolling down the street.

 Take a Deep Breath